anthonyly/SQLiteManager/readme.md

 Edit ***SQLiteManager.h*** and enter the name of your database to the constant ***databaseName*** with its extension.

-When you want to use SQLiteManager, import SQLiteManager.h dévut in your code file:
+When you want to use SQLiteManager, `#import "SQLiteManager.h"` in your code file:

-	#import "SQLiteManager.h"

-You can now access method SQLiteManager this way:
+You can now access method SQLiteManager this way `[SQLiteManager singleton]`:

-	[SQLiteManager singleton];

 # How to use #

 ***Note :*** All optional parameters must be set to ***nil*** if they are not used.